Explainer: Why Germany wants a merger to underpin Deutsche Bank

 These officials believe that sticking with Deutsche’s current course of cutting back costs and scaling back high-risk banking offers scant hope of a turnaround.

 The continued pressure from Berlin makes it harder for Deutsche to go it alone.
-Merging with a state-owned lender, in the officials’ view, offers a safe harbor.
+Merging with a state-owned lender, in the officials’ view, offers a safe harbour.

 If talks do unravel, however, Deutsche could respond to pressure from some investors to make further cuts to the investment bank, especially in the United States.